RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/PLIDemo.md

 **UNIX**

-1. Ensure that the installed Java is added to the PATH environment variable.
+1. Ensure that the installed Java is added to the PATH environment variable. <!-- do we need this here? --> adding JAVA to the PATH environment variable resulted in the emulator not opening as expected when running the demo (step 5 in Execute the BANKDEMO application).
+When I attempted to go through it a second time, I did not configure this and the emulator opened on its own. -->
 2. Start the enterprise server region that runs the application you want to connect to.
 3. Open a terminal and set up the COBOL environment in it.
 4. Run the following to start the session server: